Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Blinded mock catalogs

-where the $n^k_i$'s are defined in \Cref{eq:Ii-icaro}.
-For \chimera, instead, we check that there are enough independent weighted samples to build the KDE by requiring
+where the $n^k_i$ values are defined in \Cref{eq:Ii-icaro}.
+For \chimera, instead, we checked that there were enough independent weighted samples to build the KDE by requiring

-where the $w^k_i$'s are given in \Cref{eq:weights-kde-chimera} and are normalized so that they sum to 1 for each event.
+where the $w^k_i$ values are given in \Cref{eq:weights-kde-chimera} and are normalized so that they sum to 1 for each event.

-Finally, to estimate the detector selection function, we perform a large-scale injection campaign, drawing $5\times 10^7$ sources which span the whole detectable space, compute their S/N, and use the results to estimate the detection probability at each desired S/N cut.
-The final number of injections exceeding the S/N threshold is $\sim 4.6\times10^6$ and $\sim 2.7\times10^6$ for S/N > 60 and S/N > 75, respectively, which is sufficient to ensure the numerical stability of the Monte Carlo integral in \Cref{eq:n-exp-approx}.
-For all three codes this is \citep{Farr:2019rap, Talbot:2023pex, Heinzel:2025ogf}:
+Finally, to estimate the detector selection function, we performed a large-scale injection campaign, drawing $5\times 10^7$ sources that span the whole detectable space, computed their S/N, and used the results to estimate the detection probability at each desired S/N cut.
+The final number of injections exceeding the S/N threshold is $\sim 4.6\times10^6$ and $\sim 2.7\times10^6$ for S/N $>$ 60 and S/N $>$ 75, respectively, which is sufficient to ensure the numerical stability of the Monte Carlo integral in \Cref{eq:n-exp-approx}.
+For all three codes this is \citep{Farr:2019rap, Talbot:2023pex, Heinzel:2025ogf}

-where the $s_j$'s are the terms in the sum over detected injections in \Cref{eq:n-exp-approx}.
+where the $s_j$ values are the terms in the sum over detected injections in \Cref{eq:n-exp-approx}.